Milo Radulovich: Biography

 The Air Force stripped Radulovich of his commission, which came to the attention of Edward R. Murrow, host of the popular See It Now program on CBS.
 For months, Murrow, producer Fred Friendly and the See It Now team had debated how to address Joseph McCarthy's witch hunt, until the Radulovich affair.
-A crew (reporter/assistant producer Joseph Wershba and cameraman Charlie Mack) went to Dexter and filmed impassioned interviews with the lieutenant and his family.
+A crew went to Dexter and filmed impassioned interviews with the lieutenant and his family.
 Lockwood also appeared, and declared on national television "In my 32 years of practicing ...
 I have never witnessed such a farce and travesty upon justice as this thing has developed into."

 The program aired on October 20, 1953.
-The image of the lieutenant and his immigrant father led many viewers to question the impact of McCarthyite tactics for purging the government and military of potential security risks.
+The image of the lieutenant and his immigrant father brought the impact of McCarthyite tactics to public awareness.
 Radulovich was reinstated one month after the broadcast.

 Radulovich moved to California where, despite his reinstatement, he had trouble getting work.
-He was hired by a private weather forecasting business, and later went to work for the National Weather Service.
-He was the Meteorologist In Charge of the Weather Service Office (WSO) in Lansing, Michigan, when he retired in 1994.
+He was hired by a private weather forecasting business, and later worked for the National Weather Service.
+He was the Meteorologist In Charge of the Weather Service Office in Lansing, Michigan, when he retired in 1994.

 Michael Ranville wrote a book about Radulovich's trial, To Strike at a King: The Turning Point in the McCarthy Witch-Hunt.
-The CBS broadcast and background to its airing were dramatized in the 1986 made-for-TV movie Murrow, and in the 2005 film Good Night, and Good Luck as well as the 2025 live Broadway production of Good Night, and Good Luck (play) and its CNN livestream.
+The CBS broadcast and background to its airing were dramatized in the 1986 made-for-TV movie Murrow, the 2005 film Good Night, and Good Luck, and the 2025 live Broadway production of Good Night, and Good Luck (play) and its CNN livestream.
 Mr. Radulovich himself is interviewed in the "special features" segment on the Good Night, and Good Luck DVD released on March 14, 2006.